ichaouch/rhino-pipeline/README.md

 # Data

 Before the implementation of the Pipeline a quality check took place using the Nanoplot which visualized the data quality and created a html summary file.
-Under
+Under **NanoPlot-report.html** a statistical summary can be found where the mean read quality is available.

+The ONTrack pipeline was implemented

 # Citations